All Episodes

 And remember what Joe Biden said.

-He said, and he pointed to President Trump except President Trump.
+In that debate, he said, and he pointed to President Trump except President Trump.

-So again, this goes back to Jonathan Turley, who was considered one of the experts on on impeachment and impeachment inquiry phase of of our oversight duty, talked about the false statements and how this could be an abuse of power.
+So again, this goes back to Jonathan Turley, who was considered one of the experts on impeachment and impeachment inquiry phase of our oversight duty, talked about the false statements and how this could be an abuse of power.

-So I think it's I think the evidence is so strong here for requiring us to move into this phase of our constitutional duty to do oversight, and we're just going to continue to do it.
+So I think the evidence is so strong here for requiring us to move into this phase of our constitutional duty to do oversight.

-As you know, as you know, Mr. Mr. Comer has said that he's going to be plans to subpoena um bank records from the various banks who are involved with uh the Biden and Hunter Biden and other Biden family members, correct?
+And as you know, Mr. Comer has said that he plans to subpoena bank records from the various banks who were involved with the Biden.

 Yep.